 Bonbori - Paper lamps

-The bonbori [雪洞] is a kind of paper lamp used outdoors.
-It normally has a hexagonal profile and is used during festivals.
-It is often hung from a thread or stands on a pole.
+The bonbori [雪洞] is a type of paper lantern used in open spaces.
+It typically has a hexagonal shape and is used during festivals.
+It is often hung from a wire or stands on a post.

-They are used in festivities such as Tsurugaoka Hachimangu Shrine, in the city of Kamakura, the lanterns are painted and sent by famous artists and people.
-Approximately 400 paintings are displayed, with many signatures and calligraphy decorating the festivities.
+They are used in festivities like at the Santuário Tsurugaoka Hachimangu, in the city of Kamakura, the lanterns are painted and sent by artists and famous people.
+Approximately 400 paintings are displayed, with many signatures and calligraphies decorating the festivities.

-Paper lamps originate from China over 2,000 years ago, it is believed to have been used in festivals by the first Chinese emperor.
-Ying Zheng.
-Both bonbori and chouchin lamps are paper and are often confused.
+The paper lanterns originated from China more than 2,000 years ago, it is believed that they were used in festivals by the first Chinese emperor Ying Zheng.
+Both the bonbori and chouchin lanterns are made of paper and are often confused.

 The term bonbori is mostly used to refer to luminaires supported by a vertical base on the floor.
 Bonbori doesn't have to be exactly round, it can be square or variegated.
 It also does not mean that a hanging lamp cannot be called a bonbori.